KAI Long Put Strategy

 - What is a long put on KAI?

 - A long put on KAI is the long put strategy applied to KAI (stock).
 The strategy is structurally bearish: A long put buys downside exposure with a fixed maximum loss equal to the premium paid; profit accrues if the underlying closes below the strike minus premium at expiration.
-With KAI stock trading near $324.92, the strikes shown on this page are snapped to the nearest listed KAI chain strike and the premiums come straight from the end-of-day bid/ask midpoint.
+With KAI stock at $331.41 on the August 14, 2026 close, the strikes shown on this page are snapped to the nearest listed KAI chain strike and the premiums come straight from that session's bid/ask midpoint.

 - How are KAI long put max profit and max loss calculated?